27 July - 18 August 2024

 The team ...

 Jaya has been assisting people on trips to India since 1997.
-Having practiced Buddhism for over 35 years she can offer explanations for the iconography that we will encounter, as well as introduction to meditation for those who would like to try it out.
+Having practiced Buddhism for more than 40 years she can offer explanations for the iconography that we will encounter, as well as introduction to meditation for those who would like to try it out.
 She will be a bridge for Western participants, and especially help people become more at ease in the different ways of Indian culture and customs.